 - Our associates, including our Named Officers, are entitled to participate in either our domestic 401(k) plan or our Far East Retirement Plan.
 Pursuant to our domestic 401(k) plan, we make matching contributions of pre-tax elective deferral contributions made by associates.
 The Company amended its domestic 401(k) plan effective January 1, 2012.
-During 2012 and 2013, under the new plan design, the Company matched 100% of the first 1% of compensation contributed by participants and 50% of the next 5% of compensation contributed by participants.
-Compensation of participants in excess of statutory limits for tax-qualified plans (\$255,000 in 2013) is disregarded for purposes of determining contributions by participants and matching contributions.
-Matching contributions were made in cash in 2013 and 2012.
-During 2011 and prior years, we matched 100% for the first \$200 of an associate's contribution, 50% for the next \$200 and 25% for the next \$200 of an associate's contribution.
-In addition, we had been adding 3% of an associate's base salary as an annual profit sharing contribution for years prior to 2012.
-This 3% was reviewed on an annual basis by the Board of Directors.
+During 2013, 2014 and 2015, under the new plan design, the Company matched 100% of the first 1% of compensation contributed by participants and 50% of the next 5% of compensation contributed by participants.
+Compensation of participants in excess of statutory limits for tax-qualified plans (\$265,000 in 2015) is disregarded for purposes of determining contributions by participants and matching contributions.
+Matching contributions were made in cash since 2012.
 Our matching contributions under the domestic 401(k) plan were made in shares of our Class B Common Stock for years prior to 2012.
 The Far East Retirement Plan is a defined contribution mandatory provident fund arrangement established pursuant to Hong Kong law.
 Subject to certain minimum and maximum levels under Hong Kong law, five percent of a participant's salary must be contributed to the Far East Retirement Plan.
 We match amounts contributed to the Far East Retirement Plan.
 Our current match equals 7% of an associate's base salary.
-Under the Far East Retirement Plan, our matching amounts are currently made partly in shares of our Class B Common Stock approximately 10% of our contribution - and partly in cash - approximately 90% of our contribution.
+Under the Far East Retirement Plan, our matching amounts are currently made partly in shares of our Class B Common Stock - approximately 10% of our contribution - and partly in cash - approximately 90% of our contribution.
 Mr. Cheung is the only Named Officer who participates in the Far East Retirement Plan. - We maintain medical and dental health insurance plans for our associates on a non-discriminatory basis.
 Except for union associates covered by union programs, associates in the U.S. contribute approximately 20% of the premiums related to our medical and dental insurance plans.
 We also provide life insurance for all U.S. associates.